KarlK90/yaemk-split-kb/docs/index.md

   * Bridge the pads next to the through holes when soldering to close the contact.
 12. Solder Rotary Encoder on the side facing to you. `SW1`
 13. Clean the Board from any residues with alcohol.
+14. Modifiy the SH1107 displays by removing the pull-ups and the LDO as [demonstrated](#modification-of-sh1107-display-modules).
+15. Trim the plastic and the pin header of the display so that the pcb of the display sits flush on the display socket.
+16. *(Optional)* Paint the edges of the pcb with a black marker pen.
+17. *(Optional)* Paint the blue display frame and pcb edges with a black marker pen.
-14. Test board for full operation:
+18. Test board for full operation:
     * Successful USB connection of both halves to the pc, regardless of plug orientation.
     * Successful split connection of between both halves, regardless of plug orientation.
     * Key presses for all keys are registered, for testing bridge the terminals of the hotswap-sockets with a piece of wire.